bagnaram/bagnaram.github.io/_posts/2020-06-20-nix-enlightenment.md

 <a href="/img/desktop.png"><img src="/img/desktop.png" alt="desktop" class="inline"/></a>
-My Nixos/Enlighenment desktop.
+My Nixos/Enlightenment desktop.

 # NixOS Experience

-I decided to test drive NixOS because the idea of defining an entire system configuration from install as a file sounded like something I wanted to see for myself.
-Ideally it would take much of the difficult set-up of many things I typically maintain such as my [dotfiles](https://github.com/bagnaram/dotfiles/).
+I decided to test drive NixOS and see what I thought.
+The idea of defining an entire system configuration from install in a single place sounded like something I wanted to see for myself.
+Ideally, it would take much of the difficult setup of things I typically maintain separately like my [dotfiles](https://github.com/bagnaram/dotfiles/).
 These could ideally be managed across systems as a single Nix configuration.

 NixOS uses the concept of packages which are layed down over the filesystem.
 These packages are stored in the Nix repository **under /nix/**, and are